Want to create or adapt books like this? Learn more about how Pressbooks supports open publishing practices.

 26. What is an employee benefit and what are the tax implications of the most common employee benefits?

-29. How are the following common employment deductions calculated and treated for tax purposes: legal expenses, sales expenses, automobile expenses, meals and entertainment and dues?
+30. How are the following common employment deductions calculated and treated for tax purposes: legal expenses, sales expenses, automobile expenses, meals, entertainment and professional dues?

 Gurmehar S. Grewal and Sam Newton